perladvent/perldotcom/content/article/_pub_2012_02_perl-in-plat-forms-2012-web-development-contest.md

 {
-   "title" : "Perl in Plat_Forms 2012 Web Development Contest",
+   "thumbnail" : null,
-   "authors" : [
+   "tags" : [
-      "chromatic"
+      "web-development"
    ],
-   "categories" : "Community",
    "date" : "2012-02-02T17:33:35-08:00",
-   "thumbnail" : null,
    "image" : null,
+   "title" : "Perl in Plat_Forms 2012 Web Development Contest",
+   "categories" : "community",
    "description" : "Thanks to Lars Dɪᴇᴄᴋᴏᴡ for coordinating entries into the Plat_Forms 2012 web development contest.
 This annual contest pits some of the best developers of frameworks and languages against each other to solve real problems.
-Perl developers have participated for several...", "draft" : null,
+Perl developers have participated for several...", "slug" : "/pub/2012/02/perl-in-plat-forms-2012-web-development-contest.html", "authors" : [
-   "slug" : "/pub/2012/02/perl-in-plat-forms-2012-web-development-contest.html",
+      "chromatic"
+   ],
-   "tags" : [
+   "draft" : null
-      "web-development"
-   ]
 }